mnbcdev/MNBCInterview/README.md

 #### Start the Frontend Application

 1. navigate to the frontend
-2. use the `serve1 command to serve the application on localhost:3000/
+2. use the `serve` command to serve the application on localhost:3000/ by using the command

    ```serve -s build```

    if you don't have `serve` installed, you can install it by running

    ```npm install -g serve```